-Scientist Pierre Aronnax and his colleagues set out on an expedition to find a strange sea monster and are captured by the infamous and charismatic Captain Nemo and taken aboard the Nautilus submarine as his prisoners.
-As they travel the world s oceans, they become embroiled in adventures and events beyond their wildest dreams.
-Visionary in its outlook, Verne's 20,000 Leagues Under the Sea is a legendary science fiction masterpiece.
+HarperCollins is proud to present its new range of best-loved, essential classics.
+'The sea is everything.
+It covers seven tenths of the terrestrial globe.
+Its breath is pure and healthy.
+It is an immense desert, where man is never lonely, for he feels life stirring on all sides.'
+Scientist Pierre Aronnax and his colleagues set out on an expedition to find a strange sea monster and are captured by the infamous and charismatic Captain Nemo and taken abroad the Nautilus submarine as his prisoners.
+As they travel the world's oceans, they become embroiled in adventures and events beyond their wildest dreams.
+Visionary in its outlook, Vern's 20,000 Leagues Under the Sea is a legendary science fiction masterpiece.

 This is the story of Captain Nemo and his submarine, the Nautilus.
 One day, Nemo finds three men in the sea.
 For months the men live on the Nautilus.
 They find a town on the sea floor, beautiful coasts and a lot of gold.
 But they want to go home.
 Can they escape from Nemo's submarine?

 When ship after ship goes down in the Atlantic, Dr Pierre Aronnax and his servant, Conseil, journey from Paris to learn more.
 What - or who - is attacking these ships?
 Aronnax, Conseil, and the Canadian, Ned Land, find the answer to this question when they meet the strange Captain Nemo.
 After a long journey under the sea in Nemo's submarine, the Nautilus, the doctor and his friends plan to leave for the surface.
 But how can they escape?